Practice Areas

 The following are examples of the types of matters handled by Mr. Flynn.
 Descriptions of results are not intended to guarantee a similar outcome in future matters.

-In Hartford Superior Court, obtained jury verdict for all damages claimed in a contract theory legal malpractice claim.
-While post-trial motions and client’s claim for offer of judgment interest were pending, case settled on confidential terms.
+In a Hartford Superior Court jury trial, obtained verdict and all damages claimed in a contract theory legal malpractice claim.

 Part of a team that obtained total defense verdict for the FDIC in a jury trial in the United States District Court for the District of Maryland under the Family & Medical Leave Act.
-Examined several witnesses, including plaintiff’s chief medical expert (on cross) on the issue of the plaintiff’s “serious health condition” and successfully argued for jury verdict form language used in the District Court and upheld by the Fourth Circuit.
+Successfully created first impression FMLA jury instructions upheld by the Fourth Circuit.

 In a jury trial in Fairfield Superior Court arising from an accident on I-95 involving the destruction of a show car, obtained defense verdict for General Motors in a case alleging that the towing vehicle’s axle was defectively manufactured.

 In United States District Court for District of Connecticut, represented Connecticut-based manufacturer in lawsuit against its global manufacturing customer arising from customer’s refusal to perform under a long-term supply agreement for high-performance technical film.
-After claims survived summary judgment and jury was selected, the defendant and client reached a settlement on mutually agreeable terms.
+After claims survived summary judgment and jury selection, defendant paid client its settlement demand.

 In action in Stamford Superior Court, represented Chief Investment Officer wrongfully terminated from a company managing assets in excess of $1 billion.
 After depositions of defendants’ key personnel, obtained settlement for client.
 When defendant failed to make final payment under settlement, obtained expedited Audobon judgment against corporate defendant and company’s CEO.
 When CEO relocated to Palm Beach, commenced legal action in Florida (through local counsel), commenced asset discovery in Palm Beach and soon thereafter obtained funds from CEO individually.